scriptingosx/quickpkg/README.md

 On the other hand, autopkg requires a certain expertise and a dedicated setup which needs to be maintained.
 Sometimes a 'quick' re-packaging is just easier.

 There are also situations where `autopkg` does not work well.
 The most common reason is if the download cannot be automated because the download page is behind a paywall or similar restriction.
 Or maybe you are just experimenting with a test server and do not want to change your production `autopkg` setup.
 Also `autopkg` requires a recipe for a given piece of software.
 If no recipe exists, `quickpkg` may be a simple alternative.
 (Though if `quickpkg` works, creating an `autopkg` recipe should not be hard.)

-## A Note on Notarization

-`quickpkg` does not support notarization.
-Apple's notarization process requires that the application inside the package is signed with the same Developer ID as the package itself.
-Since `quickpkg` is designed to repackage third-party applications that you don't control the code signing for, notarization is not possible for packages created with this tool.

-## Warning

-All `quickpkg` does is identify an application bundle and package it in a way that the package will install that application bundle into the `/Applications` folder (or another location specified with `--install-location`).
-If the application needs other files (libraries, frameworks, configuration files, license files, preferences etc.) to run and work they are your responsibility.

-Also be sure to understand what you are running `quickpkg` against.
-For example, when you run `quickpkg` on the disk image you get from DropBox, you will get a pkg that installs the DropBox installer in the `/Applications` folder.
-Probably not what you wanted.